evilfactory/Omegle-Evil-Bot/word2vec/readme.txt

+#Word2vec

+### I'm still working on this

-how to make this work
+To make it work you need clone

-first clone https://github.com/Planeshifter/node-word2vec into this folder
+how to make this work you need clone https://github.com/Planeshifter/node-word2vec into this folder

-and then go to the folder node-word2vec and type npm install
+and then install the depedencies